amoghe/go-crypt/README.md

 If you have questions about how to use crypt (the C function), it is likely this is not the package you are looking for.

+**NOTE** Depending on the platform, this package provides a `Crypt` function that is backed by different flavors of the libc crypt.
+This is done by detecting the GOOS and trying to build using `crypt_r` (the GNU extension) when on linux, and wrapping around plain 'ol `crypt` (guarded by a global lock) otherwise.

 Example
 -------
 ```go